Ptrskay3/pysprint-cli/README.md

 ### `before_evaluate` and `after_evaluate` section

 These sections are special ways to interact with the generated code.
-The contents of these fields (in case it's valid Python code) will be inserted before and after evaluate.
+The contents of these fields - in case it's valid Python code - will be inserted before and after evaluate.

 - Example: